23 Real Estate Interview Questions (With Example Answers)

 Here are some questions and sample answers you can use to prepare your own effective responses during your interview:

-- Talk about a time where you had a hard time creating a relationship with a tenant, owner or investor.
+Talk about a time when you had a hard time creating a relationship with a tenant, owner or invester.
 How would you have handled that differently?

 1. How many homes, on average, do you sell each year?